 You can create your own specific training for new employees, this can be time consuming or there are companies who can work with you to provide specialist training for you.

 So where to start?
-A few things to consider when hiring a housekeeper or creating a housekeeping training programme.
+Follow these steps to create a housekeeping training programme.

 Do they have the right attitude?